portwarrior/comp2000_2025/README.md

 ### How to Play

 Playing is intuitive and relaxing.
-Click on any animal to select it - you'll see a yellow ring appear around them.
+Click on any animal to select it, you'll see a yellow ring appear around them.
 Grey circles show where they can move, just like a king in chess (eight directions).
 Click on any grey circle to move your animal there instantly.

 What I love about the controls is how immediate they feel.
 There's no lag, no complicated menus - just click and go.
 You can switch between animals freely, and each one responds to your guidance while living their own life in the world.